misiektoja/steam_monitor/README.md

 Both can also be enabled permanently with the `VERBOSE_MODE` and `DEBUG_MODE` configuration settings.
 A flag on the command line always wins, so `--debug` still applies when the configuration file sets `DEBUG_MODE = False`.

+Debug mode is the fastest way to find out why a tracked feature reports nothing.
+Steam level, XP, friends list and games library lookups each degrade quietly when Steam refuses them, usually because the profile is private.
+Debug names the endpoint that failed and verbose adds a line saying the matching alert cannot fire this cycle.

 Secret values are never printed by either mode.
-Where a secret has to be identified, only a short masked prefix and suffix are shown.
+Where a secret has to be identified, only a short masked prefix and suffix are shown, the webhook destination is traced by host name alone, and known secret values are redacted from every error message before it reaches the console or the log.

 <a id="coloring-log-output-with-grc"></a>
 ### Coloring Log Output with GRC